It’s okay to admit you hate trimming your dog’s nails!

 Versatility is the main feature here.
 The I-Pure Nail Grinder easily adapts to the needs of just about any dog.

 It has two speeds.
 The low setting emphasizes accuracy while the high setting makes fast work of long nails (although its best for dogs comfortable with the tool).
-The Diamond grindstone is durable and powerful.
+The Diamond grindstone is durable and powerful and ensures that there are no lags when grinding.
+This will ensure that your dog doesn’t get scared in the middle of grinding his nails.

 Three ports safeguard sensitive areas from accidental grinding.
 It’s great for a household with multiple dogs of different sizes.